uga-libraries/bags/README.md

 3. Deletes the data folder.
 4. Renames the parent directory to remove "_bag".

-### update_bags.py
+### update_bag.py

-This script updates the manifest in a bag to match what is currently in the data folder and validates the bag, printing the result.
+Purpose: Update the manifest in a bag to match what is currently in the data folder and validates the bag.

 Argument: bag_path (required): path to the bag.

 It was developed for use in born-digital accessioning and processing, for when additional appraisal is done after the content is bagged and before it can be made into AIPs.
+The validation result is printed to the terminal.

 ### validate_bags.py

-This script validates all bags in a specified directory and prints the results to the terminal.
-Use this instead of bagit.py's validation because bagit.py prints a lot of extra text during validation.
+Purpose: validate every bag in bag_directory.

 Argument bag_directory (required): path to the directory that contains the bag.
 Bag folder names should end with "_bag".

+Use this instead of bagit.py's validation because bagit.py prints a lot of extra text during validation.

 For each file in the directory:
 1. Confirms it is a bag, based on naming convention of ending with "_bag".